SkyWang0919/Stats506_public/README.md

   + working through for-loops
 #### Week 3
 * Part 1 - Create new Github repo
-  + update ReadMe with weeks 1-3 activities
+  + update ReadMe file with weeks 1-3 activities
 * Part 2 - Learn about branches in git
   + create a branch and then modify it with different git commands